All Episodes

 Now, if the union thugs ever find out the ID of that last caller, he'd probably be in more trouble than an apostate from Islam.

-Why the GOP should not fear a government shutdown?
+Why the GOP should not fear a government shutdown.

-This Byron York at the DC examiner.
+This Byron York at the DC Examiner.

 He says a lot of Republicans on Capitol Hill are terrified of a government shutdown.

-When Newt Gingrich forced a shutdown with uh Bill Clinton got his clock cleaned, a disaster.
+Look at what happened in 95, they say, when Newt Gingrich forced a shutdown with Bill Clinton, got his clock cleaned.

-Party can't uh can't afford to repeat that, but another view is emerging in Republican circles.
+But another view is emerging in Republican circles.

 While Republicans shouldn't seek a shutdown, they shouldn't be afraid of one either.